 A steady stream of new research is confirming what common sense has told us all along: school conditions matter for student achievement.

 These findings support what we have seen at schools implementing the Building Assets, Reducing Risks (BARR) school improvement model.
 As a recent Education Week article notes, BARR uses eight research-based strategies that are designed to strengthen positive, intentional relationships throughout a school building.
 Schools implementing BARR adapt their daily schedule to ensure that teachers have the chance to share information on a common set of students.
-The BARR system also ensures that there is time each week for a social and emotional learning (SEL) focus, which helps teachers identify strengths in their students and provides students a glimpse of the human side of their teachers.
+The BARR system also ensures that there is time each week for a relationship building lesson, which helps teachers identify strengths in their students and provides students a glimpse of the human side of their teachers.
 This small, relationship building action has proven to have positive impacts for students, teachers, and schools.

 It’s not only NYC and BARR.
 Martin West of Harvard’s Center for Education Policy Research (CEPR), showed similar findings in an analysis of data from the California CORE Districts, a consortium of nine districts that serve over one million students.
 CORE District schools operate under a federal waiver that allows them to include non-academic measures in their school accountability systems and performance ratings.
 After reviewing data from a field test involving 450,000 students in grades 3–12, which measured four key social-emotional skills, West confirms that these skills have the ability to predict success in school and life.